idaholab/EMRALD/emrald-docs/src/guide/Modeling/logicTree.md

   <ins>Option 2:</ins> In the Editing Area, click on the green circle with the white plus sign in the bottom left corner of the gate you would like to add a new gate under.<br>
   <div style="width:500px">![Add Gate Option 2 Step 1](/images/Modeling/logicTree/AddGateOpt2.PNG)</div>

   A Edit Forms/Gate Adder window will appear.
-Fill it out and click "OK."<br>
+Fill it out and click "OK."
+A description is optional.<br>
   <div style="width:500px">![Add Gate Option 2 Step 2](/images/Modeling/logicTree/AddGateOpt2_2.PNG)</div>

   The gate will appear in the Editing Area under the branch you added it to.<br>